41 Rocket Engines

 Rocket Propulsion Fundamentals

-In a rocket engine, the propellants, fuel, and an oxidizer undergo combustion at high pressure and temperature to produce thrust.
-Therefore, the engine must be designed to withstand the high pressures of combustion and very high temperatures.
-The fastest way to liberate energy is through combustion, which creates a gas flow that can be expanded through a nozzle at high velocity to produce thrust; an example is shown in the photograph below.
+In a rocket engine, the propellants, i.e., a fuel and an oxidizer, undergo combustion at high pressures and temperatures to produce the needed thrust.
+Notice that, unlike an air-breathing engine, the oxidizer must be carried along with the fuel for a rocket engine.
+The fastest way to liberate energy is through combustion, which creates a high-speed gas flow that can be expanded through a nozzle at high velocities and Mach numbers to produce tremendous thrust values.
+An example of a rocket engine operating at full thrust is shown in the photograph below, which, in this case, is a solid propellant booster.
+Other types of rocket motors can use liquid propellants (fuel and an oxidizer) or some form of hybrid liquid/solid propellant.

-The shape and length of the combustion chamber are also essential design parameters.
-The length must be long enough for complete propellant combustion before the hot gases enter the nozzle to ensure efficient combustion and maximize thrust production.
+A rocket engine must be designed to withstand the pressures of combustion and the associated temperatures, plus some margins for safety.
+The shape and length of the combustion chamber and exit nozzle are essential design parameters for a rocket engine.
+The combustion chamber must be long enough for complete propellant combustion before the hot gases enter the nozzle, ensuring efficient combustion and maximizing thrust production.
 The length of the combustion chamber is typically determined based on numerous factors, such as the type of propellant used, combustion efficiency, and the desired overall performance characteristics of the rocket engine relative to the mission profile.

 Application of Conservation Principles

 Newton’s second and third laws are the basic physical principles that apply to rocket propulsion systems.
 Consider a typical rocket engine, as shown in the figure below.
 The principle of thrust generation for a rocket engine is from the reaction force associated with accelerating a mass of gases at high velocity out of an expansion nozzle, the gases being a byproduct of combustion of the fuel and the oxidizer, and so increasing the kinetic energy and momentum of the gases.
-Notice that, unlike an air-breathing engine, the oxidizer must be carried along with the fuel for a rocket engine.
-As a result, the gases and products of combustion are accelerated in one direction, and the resultant force on the vehicle is directed in the opposite direction, per Newton’s third law.
+Consequently, the gases and products of combustion are accelerated in one direction, and the resultant force on the vehicle is directed in the opposite direction, per Newton’s third law.

 If the flow is assumed to be steady, compressible, and inviscid, then the general form of the momentum equation is